-The Authority's main patrol vessel, berthed at Quay Marinas in North Shields, is a 16m GRP catamaran named St Aidan which it acquired in April 2015.
+The Authority's main patrol vessel, berthed at Royal Quays Marina in North Shields, is a 16m GRP catamaran named St Aidan which it acquired in April 2015.
 The vessel cost £680,000 and was financed entirely from the Authority's own reserves.
-St Aidan is equipped with an on-board 5.3m RIB named TT St Aidan which can also operate independently of the main vessel and be mounted on a trailer and towed to onshore launch areas for shore patrols and survey work.
+St Aidan is equipped with an on-board 5.3m RIB named TT St Aidan which can also operate independently of the main vessel and be mounted on a trailer and towed to onshore launch areas for sea patrols and survey work.

-The Authority also owns 9m cabin RIB, the MBE Robert Arckless which came in to service in August 2019.
+The Authority also owns 9m cabin RIB, the Robert Arckless MBE which came into service in August 2019.
 The total cost of the new cabin RIB was a little under £150,000, around 70% of which was financed by EMFF grant funding.
 The cabin RIB is berthed at Amble Marina and can function as an additional patrol vessel as well as carry out survey work.

-In addition, the Authority owns a 5.4m Zodiac inflatable purchased in 2013 at a cost of £1,700.
-This is used principally for shore patrols and survey work.
+In addition, the Authority owns a 3.4m Zodiac inflatable purchased in 2013 at a cost of £1,700.
+This is used principally for estuary survey work.